 The gathering of evidence is an ongoing process integrated into the provider’s own quality assurance systems.
 Throughout the accreditation cycle, providers gather and organize evidence to make a case that their educator preparation programs meet CAEP standards.
 The Self-study Report is the collection of evidence and supporting narrative which forms the basis of the accreditation review and is the first source of information for the CAEP Visitor Team.

 After providers submit their self-study report, a formative review occurs for providers across all three pathways.
-CAEP assigns a Visitor Team of trained peer reviewers to conduct a formative offsite review in which they explore the quality and depth of evidence that providers use to make their case for meeting standards and determine the focus of the site visit.
+CAEP assigns a Visitor Team of trained peer reviewers to conduct a formative offsite review in which they explore the quality and depth of evidence that providers use to make their case for meeting standards and determine the focus of the site review.

-After the formative review, the team then conducts a two- to three-day site visit to review evidence, verify data, and examine pedagogical artifacts (e.g., lesson plans, student work samples, and videos).
+After the formative review, the team then conducts a two- to three-day site review to review evidence, verify data, and examine pedagogical artifacts (e.g., lesson plans, student work samples, and videos).
 During the visit, the team also interviews provider leaders, faculty, mentor teachers, students, P-12 administrators, and others.
 The Visitor Team identifies the extent to which evidence supports each standard, including any particular strengths or deficiencies.
 The Visitor Team provides a written report to the provider and the Accreditation Council that includes a summary team evaluation of the completeness, quality and strength of evidence for each standard.